omerahmed41/wiki_api_microservices_fastapi/README.md

 ## Design Patterns:
 * Pub-Sub: I used bub-sub model along with events streaming broker rabbitmq.
 * Repository: Used repository pattern to decouple Domain layer from DB layer, for example we can mock the repository and use DB memory.
-* Singleton: Singleton pattern is used by  django for DBConnections.
+* Singleton: Singleton pattern is used for REDIS Connections.

 ## CI/CD:
 #### Two steps: Build with tests, then Deploy.